tristanh-code/bims/README.md

 ## Notes

+The database bookstore.db comes prepopulated for demo purposes, but you can run `python empty_bookstore_db.py` to remove all records.
 I kept this program super lightweight - no database server, unobtrusive interface.
 So, it looks plain.
 At some point, I would like to try another approach with a more full-featured GUI using PyQT and maybe use MariaDB in a Docker container.